 4. Your baby might have a hard time transitioning to life outside the womb.
 Some of my kids were great eaters and sleepers right away, and others seemed a little distressed after birth.
 I think it’s just a harder adjustment for some babies and the best thing for these little munchkins is to be in their mama’s arms.
-Being held skin to skin is especially beneficial for a baby in distress, and I love using the Nesting Days baby carrier pictured here.
-It’s like a wrap carrier (without all the wrapping) designed to be worn with just a nursing bra, so you and your baby can be skin to skin and you can still use your arms!
-I wear it around the house just like this, or throw a cardigan over it to go for a walk.
+Being held skin to skin is especially beneficial for a baby in distress, and I love using wrap carriers with just a nursing bra, so my baby can be right next to my skin and I can still use my arms!
+I wear mine around the house as pictured here, or throw a cardigan over it to go for a walk.
 I haven’t had a baby yet who didn’t settle right down after being worn up against me.

 5. The first few weeks will be over before you know it; let the housework, meals and worry go and just enjoy resting with your new baby.
 As a certified addict to “getting things done”, resting is a very hard thing for me to do.
 But after each baby I’ve realized more and more how rare it is to have a few weeks where no one expects anything of us moms; we might as well enjoy it.
 Don’t leave the house (unless you need it for sanity), don’t make food, don’t clean, don’t go to church; take a cue from your baby and just eat, sleep and poop!